Design in Mental Health ONLINE is running a series of thought-provoking Live webinars for all involved in Mental Healthcare Design.

 Martha Mackinnon & Angela Rossi, P+HS Architects.

-Martin Dale & John Laycock, Tess Esk & Wear Valley NHSFT.
+Martin Dale, Tees Esk & Wear Valley NHSFT

 The story of the development of Foss Park: an outstanding new facility for adults and older persons including those living with dementia.
 From the earliest feasibilities and option appraisals, through an exceptional programme of consultation and engagement with clinicians, service users and community, to the finished building, some of the key project team narrate the journey of a scheme designed to support people towards recovery at times of extreme vulnerability.